jepstein-eagle/adaptable/packages/plugins/finance/README.md

 Accordingly, the Finance Plugin was developed in order to keep the core product 'sector-neutral' while providing useful functionality for financial services clients through a dedicated plugin.

-For instance, it includes specialised Cell Summary operations useful for Financial Services like *Weighted Average* and *VWap*.
+For instance, it includes specialised Cell Summary operations useful for Financial Services like *Weighted Average*, *Only* and *VWap*.

 ## Using the Financial Plugin